TillMacher/dbDNA/README.md

 To update SeqRanker run:

 `pip3 install --upgrade seqranker`

+Alternatively, a standalone version for Windows11 and MacOS (tested on Ventura 13.5) is available under the latest release.

+#### Further Dependencies

 Besides the main script, several other programs are required for the database creation.
 Please follow the installation instructions for your operating system for each software.